Bidimensionality and Kernels: Preliminaries

 Problems that are contraction-closed but not minor closed are considered on more restricted classes of graphs.
-We say that a graph class ${\cal G}$ has the {\em subquadratic gamma contraction} (SQGC property for short) if there exist constants $\lambda > 0$ and $1 \leq c < 2$ such that any {\em connected} graph $G \in {\cal G}$ which excludes a $\Gamma_{t}$ as a contraction has treewidth at most $\lambda t^c$.
-Since $\Gamma_{t}$ contains $\boxplus_{t}$ as a minor (in fact as a subgraph), we obtain the following observation. \begin{observation} Every graph class {\cal G} with the SQGC property has the SQGM property. \end{observation}
+We say that a graph class ${\cal G}$ has the {\em subquadratic graph contraction property} (SQGC property for short) if there exist constants $\lambda > 0$ and $1 \leq c < 2$ such that any {\sl connected} graph $G \in {\cal G}$ which excludes a $\Gamma_{k}$ as a contraction has treewidth at most $\lambda k^c$.